 Frostburg is a somewhat small city located in the state of Maryland.
-With a population of 8,667 people and four constituent neighborhoods, Frostburg is the 88th largest community in Maryland.
+With a population of 8,505 people and four constituent neighborhoods, Frostburg is the 88th largest community in Maryland.

 Frostburg is a place where college students are a big part of the character and culture of the town.
 Small towns have often struggled with declining populations over the past few decades, but the presence of such a large college student population has helped Frostburg to fight this trend.
 Not only does the college population add spending and jobs to local economy, but it also contributes a very tangible, youthful energy to the town.

-Frostburg is a somewhat ethnically-diverse city.
+Frostburg is a very ethnically-diverse city.
 The people who call Frostburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Frostburg residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Frostburg include Irish, English, Italian, and Scottish.
+Important ancestries of people in Frostburg include German, Irish, English, Italian, and Scottish.

 The most common language spoken in Frostburg is English.
 Other important languages spoken here include Spanish and Chinese.